JonnyPS/web-dev-environment/README.md

-# A simple web development work environment to speed up your process.
+# A simple web development work environment to speed up general processes.

 This will develop over time but currently includes the following features.